seanlau1994/100-days-of-code/log.md

 Day 12: Oct 31th, 2021

-Today's progress: Working on my 4th projet.
+Today's progress: Working on my 4th project.

 Thoughts: I gain more experience by trying to code the projects, such as use overflow: hidden and declare the height or width to make the container to the size I want.
 Also, the if I use position: absolute, I can use the margin-left to make it in the right place, not under my sidebar or if user scroll horizontally my main contents move to left side underneath the sidebar.

+Day 13: Nov 1st, 2021

+Today's progress: working on my 4th project